 Roti prata and teh tarik at Alif Bukit Gombak

-Their fluffy prata combined with the spicy fish curry is a damn good combination.
-The hot milk teh tarik in the morning makes our morning.
-Breakfast for less than five bucks y’all!
+The fluffy prata with the spicy fish curry is a damn good combination.
+And the hot milk teh tarik in the morning makes our morning.
+Breakfast for less than five bucks, y’all!